“Is the Making Sense of Affiliate Marketing Course going to help me make more money with my blog?”

 - Worksheet: The Perfect Affiliate Link Checklist

 For me, the Pinterest Strategy bonus was the most helpful.
 I can probably speak for most guy bloggers that Pinterest is a little intimidating (just because we don't use it as heavily), and it had some great tips on growing there.
+My wife is actually implementing a lot of the Pinterest strategies, and I’ve been seeing the value in this bonus content.

 I wouldn't say that it's a full solution, but it's a great start if you aren't getting much traffic from Pinterest right now.